hacm1997/dev-croper-web/README.md

 $ npm install
 ```

-## Config and add .env in the root folder (optional if you not change the url in the service)
+## Config and add .env in the root folder (optional if you don't change the url in the service)

 ```bash
 $ NEXT_PUBLIC_API_URL=http://localhost:8080/api